XanatosX/ModularToolManager/README.md

 Plugins are getting installed by moving the dll files into the "plugins" folder inside of the root application.
 If you freshly install the program you will see there is a defaultPlugins.dll.
 This will provide you with some basic functionality.
-To develop a plugin on your own please take a look at the [wiki] page
+To develop a plugin on your own please take a look at the [wiki] page.

-### Warning
+### :no_entry_sign: Warning :no_entry_sign:

 Using plugins from any source can harm your machine.
 Always check if you trust the author of the plugin.
-Technicaly the plugin will run with the user rights you did start the application with allowing any plugin to execute harmful code.
+Technically the plugin will run with the user rights you did start the application with allowing any plugin to execute harmful code.

 ## Additional Screenshots

 ![screenshot-1]
 ![screenshot-2]
 ![screenshot-3]